Sign Up For The Japanese Beetle Newsletter!

 Treatment

 Treatment for Japanese beetle is coordinated by the Ministry of Agriculture, Food and Fisheries (MAFF).
-The 2022 treatment response will consist of a single larvicide treatment (Acelepryn) of turfgrass on public and private lands.
-Four foliar applications of Bacillus thuringiensis subsp. galleriae (Btg), a biological insecticide will be applied to landscapes beds in areas with adult beetles through mid-summer.
+The 2023 treatment response will consist of a single larvicide treatment (Acelepryn) of turfgrass on public and private lands.
+Four foliar applications of Bacillus thuringiensis subsp. galleriae (Btg), a biological insecticide will be applied to landscape beds in areas with adult beetles through mid-summer.

 The cities will coordinate treatment of public lands (city parks, boulevards, etc.) and treatment of private lands will be coordinated by the cities, licensed applicators and the Ministry.